Welcome to Design Group’s privacy and cookie notice.

 We use the following cookies:

-You can set your browser to refuse all or some browser cookies, or to alert you when websites set or access cookies.
+In addition, you can set your browser to refuse all or some browser cookies, or to alert you when websites set or access cookies.
 Information about the procedure to follow in order to enable or disable cookies can be found on your Internet browser provider’s website via your help screen.
 You can also find further information here: http://www.allaboutcookies.org/ and https://tools.google.com/dlpage/gaoptout.